5 tips for a successful equine recruitment employer:agency relationship

 3: Little details have a big impact

-Often, it’s the small stuff that places pressure on these relationships – poor attention to detail and poor communication are both very basic but incredibly common frustrations.
-You can help us by being clear from the start about your requirements.
+Often, it’s the small stuff that makes the difference to the results you get.
+Lack of attention to detail and poor communication are both very basic but common frustrations.
+You can help us by being clear from the start about your requirements, or talking them through with us till they become clear as is not infrequently the case!

 4. It may not be all plain sailing!